Skeptic, cinephile, bookworm, gamer, history buff, armchair scientist, occasional YouTuber, habitual cringe inducer, reluctant realist.

 The Pocket Watch - Blingin' Like a Public Enemy

-Believe it or not, a gold pocket watch isn't just for old timey train conductors and Christopher Walken’s derriere (crazy, I know).
+Believe it or not, a gold pocket watch isn't just for old-timey train conductors and Christopher Walken’s derriere (crazy, I know).
 Normal, everyday people actually wear them too!
 Well, in the 1920s they did at least.
 Today, with the invention of cellphones and the addition of digital clocks onto all of our daily used devices, the majority of us rarely even have a need to wear a watch (let alone carry around a small timepiece on a chain).
-But there was a time, way back when, when these little clocks were all we had — and they looked way cool.
-None more cool than the classic pocket watch, which we see being worn by most male characters in Boardwalk Empire.
+But there was a time, way back when, when these little clocks were all we had—and they looked way cool.
+None cooler than the classic pocket watch, which we see being worn by most male characters in Boardwalk Empire.

 Granted, we don’t see sleeve garters on Boardwalk Empire quite as often as we do other clothing and accessories on this list (the photo above isn’t even from the show; that’s how difficult it was for me to find a scene where they were included).
 However, these little sleeve bands were just too perfect of an apparel to this time-period for us to ignore.
 So let’s consider these a bonus item for your outfit.
 You definitely don’t need them in order to fully deck out your 1920s attire.
 But in my opinion, they sure wouldn’t hurt!